mvyiko/ai-nation-recognition/README.md

 # ai-nation-recognition
-A school project.
+This is a school project.
 This program is able to recognize countries.